I-MedSAM: Implicit Medical Image Segmentation with Segment Anything: Experiments

 \subsection{Ablation Study}

-We conducted ablation studies focusing on three aspects: LoRA rank adjustment, incorporating the frequency adapter, and point numbers for sampling.
+We conduct ablation studies focusing on three aspects: component-wise ablations, the incorporation of frequency adapter, and point numbers for sampling.
 In each of our ablation experiments, other hyper-parameters remain consistent with the implementation details.

-\textbf{LoRA Ranks.} Tab.~\ref{tab:lora_ablation} illustrates the impact of different values of LoRA ranks in I-MedSAM.
-When LoRA ranks is set to 4, it exhibits optimal performance while minimizing training parameters.
-This demonstrates the effectiveness of this fine-tuning technique.
+\textbf{Component-wise ablations.} To demonstrate the effectiveness of each component, we conduct a component-wise ablation on Kvasir-Sessile~\cite{jha2021sessilecomprehensive}, cross-domain and cross-resolution tasks, as can be seen in Tab.~\ref{tab:component ablation}.
+We employ LoRA alone as a baseline for binary segmentation, obtaining a competitive performance, which is consistent with the baseline SAMed~\cite{samed}.
+Following the incorporation of frequency adapters and INR decoders separately, the model's performance exhibits improvements.
+It can be observed that the INR decoder exhibits a more pronounced advantage in cross-domain and cross-resolution tasks.
+Furthermore, simultaneously employing frequency adapters (FA) and INR decoders can achieve a synergistic effect where 1+1>2.

-\textbf{Frequncy adapter components.} Tab.~\ref{tab:ablation_freq_ada} indicates the effectiveness of the frequency adapter, and it can be observed that amplitude information is more helpful for spectrum representation compared to phase information.
-Thus our proposed frequency adapters fully take advantage of amplitude information, which is more related to segmentation boundaries.
+\textbf{Incorporating the frequency adapter}.
+Tab.~\ref{tab:ablation_freq_ada} indicates the effectiveness of the frequency adapter, and it can be observed that amplitude information is more helpful for spectrum representation compared to phase information.
+The results also demonstrate the segmentation boundary benefits from the frequency adapter.

 \textbf{Points Number for Sampling.} Tab.~\ref{tab:ablation_sampling} represents ablation on points number for Uncertainty Guided Sampling (UGS).
 This experiment reveals that I-MedSAM generates high-quality segmentation masks with the help of the proposed uncertainty guided sampling method.
-However enormous sampling points do not contribute to final segmentation and introduce additional memory consumption.
-Thus a proportion of 12.5\% for UGS is sufficient for I-MedSAM.
+Excessive sampling points do not necessarily improve the final segmentation results and may lead to increased memory consumption.
+Conversely, insufficient sampling points may limit the areas that require refinement.
+Therefore, a proportion of 12.5\% for UGS is deemed appropriate for I-MedSAM.
+The parameter can be adjusted according to the specific tasks.